Finbuckle/Finbuckle.MultiTenant/README.md

 This line registers the base services and designates `TenantInfo` as the class that will hold tenant information at runtime.

-The type parameter for `AddMultiTenant<T>` must be an implementation of `ITenantInfo` and holds basic information about the tenant such as its name and an identifier. `TenantInfo` is provided as a basic implementation, but a custom implementation can be used if more properties are needed.
+The type parameter for `AddMultiTenant<TTenantInfo>` must be an implementation of `ITenantInfo` which holds basic information about the tenant such as its name and an identifier. `TenantInfo` is provided as a basic implementation, but a custom implementation can be used if more properties are needed.

 See [Core Concepts](https://www.finbuckle.com/MultiTenant/Docs/CoreConcepts) for more information on `ITenantInfo`.